decaporg/decap-cms/website/site/content/docs/add-to-your-site.md

 ### Backend

 Because we're using [Netlify](https://www.netlify.com) for our hosting and authentication, backend configuration is fairly strightforward.
-You can start your `config.yml` file with these lines:
+You can start your Netlify CMS `config.yml` file with these lines:

 ```yaml
 backend: